insenseanalytics/mcms-docs/docs/source/index.rst

 		Log.d(TAG, "Location received : lat => "+ location.getLongitude() + " long=> " +location.getLongitude());
 	}

-4. After initilization, register/remove the location request listener in using the methods **setupLocationRequest** and **stopLocationUpdates**.
+4. After initilization, register/remove the location request listener in using the methods **registerLocationUpdate** and **unregisterLocationUpdate**.
 An example is as follows:

 .. code:: java